IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/overview.md

 - [Create a custom connections service](/indigo/documentation/tutorials-and-examples/communications/create-a-custom-connections-service)

-  This guide explains how to add a new connection service to make phone calls via IndiGO, like Voice Over IP (VOIP).
+  This guide explains how to add a new connection service to make phone calls via TomTom IndiGO, like Voice Over IP (VOIP).

 - [Create a custom contacts service](/indigo/documentation/tutorials-and-examples/communications/create-a-custom-contacts-service)

-  This guide explains how to add a contacts service that provides information that IndiGO can display in the contacts panel.
+  This guide explains how to add a contacts service that provides information that TomTom IndiGO can display in the contacts panel.

 - [Create a custom recent calls service](/indigo/documentation/tutorials-and-examples/communications/create-a-custom-recentcalls-service)

-  This guide explains how to add a recent calls service that provides information that IndiGO can display in the recent calls panel.
+  This guide explains how to add a recent calls service that provides information that TomTom IndiGO can display in the recent calls panel.

 ## Customization